-Dime currently has 28 New York branches located in Bellmore, The Bronx, Brooklyn (12), Cedarhurst, Flushing, Fresh Meadows, Glen Oaks, Jackson Heights, Long Island City, Melville, Merrick, New Hyde Park, Oakland Gardens, Port Washington, Valley Stream, Westbury, and Whitestone.
+Opening a No-Penalty CD with Dime can also be done in-person at any of 30 New York branches located in Bellmore, The Bronx, Brooklyn (13), Cedarhurst, Flushing, Fresh Meadows, Glen Oaks, Jackson Heights, Long Island City, Melville, Merrick, New Hyde Park, New York City, Oakland Gardens, Port Washington, Valley Stream, Westbury, and Whitestone.

-Dime has an overall health grade of "B+" at DepositAccounts, with a Texas Ratio of 2.29% (excellent) based on March 31, 2018 data.
-Dime has an above average capitalization level (10.73%), the result of holding $6.32 billion in assets with $678.33 million in equity.
+Dime Community Bank has an overall health grade of "A" at DepositAccounts, with a Texas Ratio of 0.60% (excellent) based on September 30, 2018 data.
+Dime has an excellent capitalization level (11.13%), the result of holding $6.29 billion in equity with $699.62 million in equity.
 Please refer to our financial overview of Dime Community Bank (FDIC Certificate # 16012) for more details.

-In the mid-1800s, financial services for New York City’s growing immigrant and low income population were scarce.
+In the mid-1800s financial services for New York City’s growing immigrant and low income population were scarce.
 This led to the formation of a new type of institution, the mutual savings bank.
-One of the first mutual savings banks, The Dime Savings Bank of Williamsburgh, was founded in 1864 by the civic-minded philanthropist, William Grandy.
-After 152 years, the Bank officially changed its name to Dime Community Bank, but is also known simply as Dime.
+One of the first mutual savings banks, The Dime Savings Bank of Williamsburg, was founded in 1864 by the civic-minded philanthropist, William Grandy.
+After 152 years, the Bank changed its name to Dime Community Bank, but is also known simply as Dime.
 It continues to serve customers throughout the five boroughs of New York City, in addition to online clients nationwide.
-Dime is currently the 17th largest bank headquartered in New York, with assets in excess of $6.3 billion and more than 117,600 customer accounts.
+Dime is currently the 17th largest bank headquartered in New York, with assets in excess of $6.2 billion.